sridharstreaks/SSIS-Project-1/README.md

 1. Build and deploy the SSIS package.
 2. Execute the package by right-clicking on it and selecting "Execute Package."
-3. Monitor the progress and review the log for any errors or warnings.
+3. Monitor the progress and review the log for errors or warnings.

 ## File Structure
 The project's file structure is organized as follows:

-. `Source/`: Contains the source flat file(s) for testing.
+- `Source/`: Contains the source flat file(s) for testing.
-. `Archive/`: Destination folder for archived files.
+- `Archive/`: Destination folder for archived files.
-. `Scripts/`: SQL scripts for creating necessary database objects.
+- `Scripts/`: SQL scripts for creating necessary database objects.
-. `Documentation/`: Additional project documentation.
+- `Documentation/`: Additional project documentation.